myxplor/discover-code-challenge/README.md

 The challenge is expected to include the following technologies:
 * C#
 * EFCore

-You can use a UI of your choice.
-Some suggestions are:
-* MVC Core
-* Blazor
-* React
+* Blazor or React
+* Clean or Onion Architecture

 ## Description
 We would like you to create a simple enrolment application.
-The application should have Users, Enrolments and Courses with the fields outlines below.
+The application should have Users, Enrolments and Courses with the fields outlined below.
 Fields marked with '- required' need to have a value.
 Fields marked with '- optional' can be empty or null

 ### User:
 * First Name - required